albertogasparin/react-adone/README.md

 );
 ```

+For more details about `produce` works, please refer to [immer documentation](https://github.com/mweststrate/immer)

 ## Running examples

 I provided few examples to see Adone in action.
 Run `npm run start` and then go and check each folder:

+- Basic example with Flow typing `http://localhost:8080/basic-flow/`
 - Advanced async example with Flow typing `http://localhost:8080/advanced-flow/`

 ## Advanced usage

 #### Basket async actions and extra arguments

-Like [redux-thunk](https://github.com/reduxjs/redux-thunk), basket actions can be async and also receive 3 arguments: `produce`, `getState` and an optional, configurable 3rd argument.
+Like [redux-thunk](https://github.com/reduxjs/redux-thunk), basket actions can be async and they receive 3 arguments: `produce`, `getState` and an optional, configurable 3rd argument.

 ```js
 // baskets/todo.js